The Case for Inclusion 2019

 In addition to the data and advocacy tools found on this website, the Case for Inclusion draws these connections through three different types of publications:

-- Key Findings Reports: Published annually from 2006 until early 2024, these reports highlight new data made available over the past year, plus policy solutions to pursue in the year to come.
+• Key Findings Reports: Published annually from 2006 until early 2024, these reports highlighted new data made available over the previous year, plus policy solutions to pursue in the year to come.
 These reports offer detailed insights about the challenges facing the IDD service delivery system, as well as recommendations for what all branches and levels of government can do to alleviate these challenges.
-The final Key Findings report was published in March 2024.
-Moving forward, this resource will be replaced with two distinct resources: Data Snapshots and Advocacy Blueprints.

 About United Cerebral Palsy